xHyperVoid/Sleex/README.md

 - [x] Desktop widgets with movable clock + possibility to disable them in the settings
 - [x] Fix workspace script
-- [ ] Wifi and Bluetooth tab in the settings (idk if I'll really do it, there are good alternatives)
 - [x] Move apps keybinds from the general hypr config to a dedicated file (to prevent overwriting)
 - [x] Update axctl to exclude this new app file